 During the 2019/2020 school year construction will be completed at Stratford Central.
-It will be a transition year during construction when all students will need to be out of the school and at the Stratford Northwestern site ( and any required satellite campus).
+It will be a transition year when all students will need to be out of the school and at the Stratford Northwestern site (and any required satellite campus).

 While our key focus is on the health and safety of staff and students, we want to minimize the disruption in learning.

 Our goal, within our fiscal limits, is to improve the facilities and enhance the programming for all students

-Senior Administration originally came up with 6 possible options, which required further analysis to determine feasibility.
 This is a very complex task as we need to take into consideration the needs of all students in all pathways, profiles of students (students with special needs international, Newcomer, LGBQT, students at risk, etc.) extracurricular activities, teams, what our buildings can offer, available space, ability to timetable, and several other factors.
-After receiving input from parents, students, staff and community members, a 7th option emerged.

 - We want what is best for all students, staff and community, with financial and structural parameters in mind (Stratford is one part of the system plan)